top of page

 "... such a force!
 Incredible repertoire and delivered with so much power and conviction.”

-- Tempo Rubato, for 'Grand Duet: Windows into contrasting worlds', Brieley as pianist for a DeClassified Music's piano and cello recital program with Christopher Pidcock (cello), 2024
+- Tempo Rubato (Melbourne), for DeClassified Music's 'Grand Duet: Windows into contrasting worlds', a piano and cello recital program with Christopher Pidcock (cello), 2024

 'Best in Music' Nomination at the 2023 Sydney Fringe Festival